LearnLib/learnlib/README.md

 Additionally, LearnLib offers a variety of tools to ease the practical application of automata learning on real-world systems.
 This includes drivers and mappers for interfacing software systems with the LearnLib API as well as caches and parallelization for improving the overall performance of the learning setup.
-Also, more nuanced setups such as Black-Box-Checking (via [LTSMin][ltsmin]) or inferring partial machines are possible.
+Also, more nuanced setups such as Black-Box-Checking (via [LTSmin][ltsmin]) or inferring partial machines are possible.

 While we strive to deliver code at a high quality, please note that there exist parts of the library that still need thorough testing.
 Contributions -- whether it is in the form of new features, better documentation or tests -- are welcome.